Protowalker/MenuLib_OSTW/Readme.md

 A library for easily adding menus to your gamemodes.
 Check the example file to see how to use it.

-Currently requires a custom version of OSTW available at https://github.com/pielover928/Overwatch-Script-To-Workshop This readme will change when OSTW is updated to not require this fork.

-By using `SingleHUDMenu` instead of `Menu`, you can trade element count for HUD count.
+By using `MultiHUDMenu` instead of `SingleHUDMenu`, you can use one HUD text per menu option, but this is more expensive in terms of both elements and HUDs.